 Three waters continues to be our highest priority.
-The past two years there has been a focus on improving drinking water quality across our district, which has required a capital investment of \$5.3m, but there is more work to be done (see page 5).
+Over the past two years, there has been a focus on improving drinking water quality across our district, which has required a capital investment of \$5.3M, but there is more work to be done (see page 5).

 Wastewater treatment plants in both Greytown and Martinborough were upgraded and network resilience improved.
 Finding a solution for the Featherston treatment plant remains a focus for the current LTP (see page 6: Featherston Wastewater Treatment Plant).
-Complexities around location of the current plant, and increasing focus on environmental and climate change impacts, along with
+Complexities around location of the current plant, and increasing focus on environmental and climate change impacts, along with feedback from our community to